rcassani/keyboard-fusion-rgb/README.md

   `$ pip install .`

 # Permissions
 The driver needs write permissions over the keyboard.
-This can be run by running as root (not recommened) or modifying the permissions for the keyboard with one of the following two methods:
+This can be run by running as root (not recommend) or modifying the permissions for the keyboard with one of the following two methods:

-1. **Temporal**: This process has to be done everytimne the keyboard is "disconnected".
+1. **Temporal**: This process has to be done every time the keyboard is "disconnected".

   * Identify the Bus and Device for the keyboard:
   `$ lsusb`